Fast Laravel Case Study: Laravel News

 One additional gotcha was Laravel Cloud.
 Laravel Cloud now has an edge caching feature, which uses Cloudflare underneath.
 However, this created two competing caches.
 We'd clear the cache in Cloudflare, but Laravel Cloud would serve its cached version.
 In the end, we bypassed Laravel Cloud's caching since we were already managing Cloudflare's cache directly.

-After implementing these changes, Laravel News went from around 15% cached to consistently around 60% cached.
+After implementing these changes, Laravel News went from 15% cached to 60% cached.
 Sometimes reaching 70%.
 I expect these numbers are actually much higher.
 However, Laravel News is a high traffic site.
-So it receives a lot of requests, diluting the percent cached.
-And, with cache busting in place, we could likely cache longer.
+So it receives a lot of requests (some invalid), diluting the percent cached.
+And, with cache busting dialed in, we could likely cache longer.

 The main value is the speed.
 The highest traffic pages load from the edge in around 20ms.
 Then they're served from the browser in around 1ms.
 Eric said repeatedly, "The site just feels faster!"

 But I expect real value too.
 The underlying infrastructure now receives less than half of the traffic.
-That means you could downgrade your compute and save money.
-For example, laravelshift.com, which is 98% cached, runs on a $5/month DigitalOcean server.
+That means Laravel News could likely be downgraded to save money.
+This is something Eric plans to revisit in a few months.

 Find this interesting?
 Let's continue the conversation on Twitter.